briancaffey/cdk-django/README.md

 The prod base and prod app constructs are used for setting up infrastructure for production environments.

 I have written a very similar library that will deploy almost the exact same infrastructure (both for ad hoc and production environments) using Terraform which can be found here: [https://github.com/briancaffey/terraform-aws-django](https://github.com/briancaffey/terraform-aws-django).
-The directory structures for these two repositories are very similar. `django-cdk` is published to npm and `terraform-aws-django` is published to the Terraform registry.
+The directory structures for these two repositories are very similar. `cdk-django` is published to npm and `terraform-aws-django` is published to the Terraform registry.

 This construct library focuses on security, best practices, scalability, flexibility and cost-efficiency.